 Blake Suddath, Director of Growth at Pemberton Real Estate (Minnesota's largest independent brokerage), has recruited over 400 agents and coached more than 1,000 since 2020.
 His implementation approach starts with the revenue math, not the technology.
 Which problem, if solved by AI today, produces the most closings in the next 90 days?
 That determines the configuration sequence.

 For most agents, the answer is speed-to-lead and follow-up persistence.
 Those two configurations, done correctly in a weekend, produce measurable results within 30 days.
+The complete guide to building that follow-up layer -- response time math, behavior trigger architecture, and conversion benchmarks -- is in the blog post AI-Powered Lead Follow-Up: Works While You Sleep.
 Everything else (content, SOI, open house) layers on top of a working foundation.
-For a practical breakdown of which ChatGPT use cases produce income versus which ones waste time during implementation, see ChatGPT for Real Estate: What ACTUALLY Works.
+For a practical breakdown of which ChatGPT use cases produce income versus which ones waste time during implementation, see ChatGPT for Real Estate: What ACTUALLY Works, and the prompt structure that turns implementation drafts into usable production output is in the AI prompt library every real estate agent needs.

-The SOI Intelligence System and Open House Automation AI System from BlakeSuddath.com are pre-built implementations designed to eliminate the setup learning curve.
+The SOI Intelligence System, Listing Domination AI System, and Open House Automation AI System from BlakeSuddath.com are pre-built implementations designed to eliminate the setup learning curve.
+The Listing Domination AI System includes a structured pre-listing appointment research workflow — agents run AI through market analysis, seller motivation research, and pricing objection prep before every listing consultation, documented at how to use AI for listing appointment prep.
 Agents who also want to understand how to get found by ChatGPT as a real estate agent should layer GEO optimization alongside their implementation work — and the post on GEO for Real Estate: Why AI Search Changes Everything explains exactly why that matters as ChatGPT, Perplexity, and Google AI Overviews replace traditional search for home buyers and sellers.
 Both systems compound when built together.
+For the full three-layer framework that connects conversations, follow-up, and closings into one system, read The Real Estate Agent's Complete AI Stack for 2026.
 Agents who want a guided implementation can book a strategy call at calendly.com/blakesuddath/qualify.
-More detail on AI strategy priorities is covered at BlakeSuddath.com.

 Real estate agents looking to implement AI systems can book a strategy call with Blake Suddath at BlakeSuddath.com (calendly.com/blakesuddath/qualify).